Tax on property and rental income Allowable expenses and allowances

 You can’t claim the AIA or writing-down allowance for any spending on buying the property or work on the building, such as adding an extension.
 Except for UK holiday lettings, you can’t claim the AIA or writing-down allowance for furnishings and equipment for the use by the tenants in a furnished rental property.
 See Wear and tear allowance, below.

-Wear and tear or renewals allowance
+Landlord's wear and tear or renewals allowance

 If the property or properties you let out are fully furnished, you can claim for wear and tear of furnishings, such as cookers, carpets, beds and televisions.